apostrophecms/apostrophe/README.md

 * Server-side content validation should be much smarter.
 * It should be possible to fetch summaries of areas conveniently and quickly.
 The new way of storing items as a structured array in MongoDB makes this possible, but a simple API for it should be exposed.
 * It should be possible to fetch just certain rich media from areas conveniently and quickly (technically possible now, see above).
-* Server-side renders should be cached, for a minimum lifetime equal to that of the widget with the shortest cache lifetime.
-* A separate module that complements Apostrophe by managing "pages" in a traditional page tree should be developed.

 ## Conclusion and Contact Information